buppanasu/Student-Grade-Predictor/README.md

 The team utilized the [Open University Learning Analytics Dataset (OULAD)](https://www.kaggle.com/datasets/anlgrbz/student-demographics-online-education-dataoulad/data) due to its comprehensive and diverse data.
 It is a reliably sourced dataset derived from real student interactions rather than synthetically generated data, ensuring authenticity and applicability to real-world scenarios.

 ## Guide

+- Please run the first cell in either EDA.ipynb OR ML_Algo/Training_DT_RF_AB_FFF.ipynb to download the .csv files before running any other cells.

 - For **Data Preprocessing, Analysis & Feature Extraction**, please refer to
     - [1)DataProcessing_Analysis_FeatureExtraction/EDA.ipynb](1%29DataProcessing_Analysis_FeatureExtraction/EDA.ipynb)